 Following a session at the Money Advice Liaison Group (MALG) Conference 2025 entitled ‘Artificial Intelligence – Technology in Tandem with Humans’, we identified a gap in knowledge on the impact of generative AI on self-serve debt advice now and in the longer term.

-The research will be carried out by Wyser (whose mission is to develop AI products that make the world a better place) from January to the end of March 2026.
-We are looking for debt advisers; adviser managers or supervisors; and colleagues involved in advice quality, assurance or oversight to take part in one 60-minute, one-to-one interview, via Microsoft Teams.
-Read on to find out more and get involved.
+The research is being carried out by Wyser (whose mission is to develop AI products that make the world a better place) from January to the end of March 2026.
+Debt advisers and their clients; adviser managers or supervisors; and colleagues involved in advice quality, assurance or oversight have been taking part in one-off 60-minute virtual interviews and we have now launched a sector-wide survey.

 Research Brief: Executive Summary